How Product Managers can drive business results through UX Design

-Product Managers are important players in the development of the product.
-They are a bridge between different teams (including design, development, business and marketing).
-They are a thin balance between different teams and focus on achieving business and user goals effectively through planning and management.
+Product Managers are essential players in the development of the product.
+They are a bridge between different teams (including design, development, business, and marketing).
+They provide a delicate balance between different teams and focus on achieving business and user goals effectively through planning and management.

 Product Managers define the goals and objectives of the product and how to achieve those.
-They know the product inside out and are able to define the type of users effectively.
+As a result, they know the product inside out and can effectively determine the type of users.

-There are 2 ways Product Managers roll out their product:
+There are 2 ways Product Managers roll out their products:

-- The product is directly released to the assumed users and get feedback
+- The product is directly released to the assumed users and gets feedback

-- The product starts with an idea, get it user-tested and then work on creating the product.
+- The product starts with an idea, get it user-tested and then works on creating the product.

 Everyday UX for Product Managers

-Product Managers need to know a lot about the product which includes business and user objectives.
+Product Managers need to know a lot about the product, which includes business and user objectives.
 For example, an app that provides healthcare advice to women.
-The product should be able to understand women’s needs and health issues and provide the right solutions to their customers.
-Better the app is able to understand the women’s health issues, more users will be using the app.
+The product should understand women’s needs and health issues and provide the right solutions to their customers.
+The better the app can understand women’s health issues, the more users will use the app.

 For Product Managers, UX has become an essential part of product development.
 They have to look from the user’s perspective if they want the product to be successful.
-If Product Managers understand the user needs and thinking, they will be able to solve the right problem and reduce the number of re-dos and or worse stop from making the product failure.
-With a better understanding of the UX, Product Managers can help in
+If Product Managers understand the user needs and thinking, they will be able to solve the right problem, reduce the number of re-dos, and, worse, stop making the product fail.
+With a better understanding of the UX, Product Managers can help in:

 - Growth of the product,